 MummyCon is committed to empowering parents and caregivers all over Australia, not just those who attend our events.
 We have personally received such love and support from other parents in our journeys as mothers.
 So we wish to "pass it on" to organisations whose passion is to empower women and families in need.

-We're thrilled to partner with the following incredible organisations.
+We're thrilled to partner with the following incredible organisations for our 2018 events.

 SisterWorks is a non-profit social enterprise that supports women of migrant, asylum seeker or refugee backgrounds to develop handmade food or craft products in order to become financially independent and happily settled in Australia.